-- 6.1 There are typically 4-5 graded homework assignments (including quizzes: see below).
-Please do the math: if there are 5, worth 30% of the total grade, then each is worth 6% of the course grade.
-If you miss one you lose, without exception, 6% of the course grade.
-Please keep up with due dates, etc. - 6.2 Students may consult with each other as they work on homework (in fact, you are invited to do so), but all students must turn in their own work.
-If two or more students have identical answers to some problem(s), both will receive an "F" in the course and be reported to the Dean's office for academic dishonesty. - 6.3 Homework can only be turned in early, or on the due date at the beginning of lecture.
-Under no circumstances will late homework assignments be accepted, including legal/medical emergencies, since answer keys will be posted. - 6.4 Homework cannot be emailed (I will not print nor grade the homework), it cannot be placed in my mailbox, nor placed under the door of my office.
+- 6.1 There are typically 5-7 graded homework assignments (including quizzes: see below).
+Please do the math: if there are 6, worth 30% of the total grade, then each is worth 5% of the course grade.
+If you miss one you lose, without exception, 5% of the course grade.
+Please keep up with due dates, etc. - 6.2 Students may consult with each other as they work on homeworks (in fact, you are invited to do so), but all students must turn in their own work.
+If two or more students have identical answers to some problem(s), both will receive an "F" in the course and be reported to the Dean's office. - 6.3 Homework can only be turned in early, or on the due date at the beginning of lecture.
+Under no circumstances will late homework assignments be accepted, including legal/medical emergencies, since answer keys will be posted. - 6.4 Homework cannot be emailed (I will delete the email without even reading the attached homework), cannot be placed in my mailbox, nor placed under the door of my office.
 There are no exceptions.
-If you foresee a problem please contact me so we can work out a fair option that involves handing the assignment in early. - 6.5 If a student cannot be present on the due date of a homework due to a UNC sanctioned event, nor can they reasonably turn in the assignment early (e.g. the student must be out of town for a week), and can provide proof of such at least one week prior to the homework date, then the remaining assignments will be re-weighted.
+If you foresee a problem please contact me so we can workout a fair option that involves handing the assignment in early. - 6.5 If a student cannot be present on the due date of a homework due to a UNC sanctioned event, nor can they reasonably turn in the assignment early (e.g. the student must be out of town for a week), and can provide proof of such at least one week prior to the homework date, then the remaining homeworks will be re-weighted.